y4cj4sul3/Fusion360-Package-Manager-Template/README.md

-# Fusion 360 Package Manager Temaplate
+# Fusion 360 Package Manager Template

 This is a Fusion 360 add-in template that allows the use of third-party python packages.